whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170608-jonathan-kidd-m3.markdown

 | D | **Professional Development** | 3 |
 | E | **Feedback & Community Participation** | 3 |

 >* I have satisfactorily met all the requirements of the module, though I know there are areas I would like to further bolster, and lots of review to do.
-I also have been dragging my feet in the job hunt.
+I also have been less active in networking/job hunt/research than I would like to be.

 -----------------------